How To Stop Facebook Filtering Comments

 How to Stop Facebook From Filtering Comments on a Facebook Page

 Suppose you’re the Admin of a Facebook page.
-In that case, comment filtering can help you create a more organized page, avoid spammers, and prioritize meaningful engagement that adds value to your business and customers.
+For Facebook profile filtering, see content further down the article.
+Comment filtering can help you create a more organized page, avoid spammers, and prioritize meaningful engagement that adds value to your business and customers.
 It can also protect the credibility of your brand by removing unpleasant or negative views that might distract your audience.

 But comment filtering can also hinder your quest to improve your product or service.
-It can force you to unintentionally renege on your promise to always listen to your customers and act on their requests.
+It can force you to unintentionally fail to carry out your promise to always listen to your customers and act on their requests.

-Luckily, you can turn it off in just a few steps.
+Luckily, you can turn off filtered comments on Facebook Pages in just a few steps.

 If you’re using a desktop computer: